 Scams that Target Military Personnel

-Scam artists who prey on members of the military and their loved ones have no shame.
+Scams that target military personnel are run by scam artists who prey on members of the military and their loved ones and have no shame.
 But there are ways to avoid getting ripped off by these heartless crooks.

 Never pay up-front to get a loan or a credit card